kamilazdybal/PCAfold/docs/tutorials/demo-train-test-selection.rst

 .. note:: This tutorial was generated from a Jupyter notebook that can be
           downloaded `here <https://gitlab.multiscale.utah.edu/common/PCA-python/-/blob/regression/docs/tutorials/demo-train-test-selection.ipynb>`_.

-Selecting train and test data
+Train and test data selection
 =============================

 In this tutorial we present how train and test samples can be selected using the ``train_test_select`` module.
 To import the module: